-What is the human brand? why does is matter?
+What is the ethic brand? why does is matter?

 If it is true that branding helps to define who we are, what we do, and how we relate to the world, I believe that in recent years we haven’t done enough, or at least we have’nt done it in the right direction with what is happening around us.
 The fight against climate change, the search for greener technologies to save the environment, green food, green power are just a few examples of how much we talk about awareness and respect for nature and what we could do in the next years.